 Legendary Blues guitarist Ronnie Earl is a three time Blues Music Award winner as Guitar Player of the Year, most recently receiving the award on May 8, 2014 in Memphis.
 He has served as an Associate Professor of Guitar at Berklee College of Music, and has taught at the National Guitar summer workshop in Connecticut.

-Ronnie Earl has played alongside such legends as Hubert Sumlin, Otis Rush, Earl King, Muddy Waters, Junior Wells, Kim Wilson and the Fabulous Thunderbirds, Jimmie Vaughan, Stevie Ray Vaughan, Carlos Santana, Eric Clapton, The Allman Brothers Band and many others, including, B.B.
+Ronnie Earl has played alongside such legends as Hubert Sumlin, Earl King, Muddy Waters, Junior Wells, Kim Wilson and the Fabulous Thunderbirds, Jimmie Vaughan, Stevie Ray Vaughan, Carlos Santana, Eric Clapton, The Allman Brothers Band and many others, including, B.B.
 King, who said about Ronnie, “I feel the respect and affection for him that a father feels for his son.
 He is one of the most serious blues guitarists you can find today.
 He makes me proud.”

 - Ronnie Earl, Guitar

-- Dave Limina, Piano & Hammond B3
+- Dave Limina, Hammond B3 and piano

 - Diane Blue, Vocals